andreg24/AP_homework2/README.md

 	\frac{\log{||e_n-e_{n-1}||}}{\log{||e_{n-1}-e_{n-2}||}}

 # INSTALL AND TEST
-To create the shared libraries (csvparser.so and odesolver.so), compile maincsv and mainode and link them with the libraries, execute the command *./projbuild.sh /path/to/boost path/to/eigen3*
+To create the shared libraries (csvparser.so and odesolver.so), compile maincsv and mainode and link them with the libraries, execute the command *./projbuild.sh /path/to/boost path/to/eigen3*.
+It is requested the version 1.82.0 of Boost.
+The boost installation folder must contain a boost folder, which contains an include folder.
 The result will be saved in a build directory inside the main project directory.

 To test the executables on a predetermined example execute *./testbuild.sh*.
 In order to change the dataset on which maincsv is executed is necessary to modify the given dataset in the testbuild.sh file or execute the command *./maincsv datasetname.csv outputfile_name.